5 Tips for Good Customer Service

 Make this threat clear to your customer service team.

-Angry customers typically don’t get good service.
+Kuanl Mittal, CEO Cebod Telcom said,” Working as a VOIP phone service provider for small businesses, I have seen that angry customers typically don’t get good service.
 But instead of lashing out, put yourself in their shoes.
-Ask yourself what sparked this anger.
+Ask yourself what sparked this anger”.
 A minor issue with a product isn’t going to set someone off 99% of the time (not counting the psychopaths).
 Did they have a bad day at work?
-Were they having an argument with their wife?
+Do they have trouble moving to new technology?
+Were they having an argument with on of their employees?
 Has the car just broken down?

 Be empathetic.
 It will help your customer servicer team to avoid treating angry customers the wrong way.